Frequently Asked Questions

 Who is eligible for the Holman Prize?

-Applicants must be 18 years old as of July 1, 2017.
+Applicants must be 18 years old as of the start date of their project.
 They must also submit an official proof of blindness in the semifinal phase.

 How much money is The Holman Prize?